hharnisc/hharnisc.github.io/slides/twilio-console-jamstack-migration.md

 - Other teams working outside the Console are starting to plan their migration to a Jamstack architecture
 - The Console is moving towards a truely global presence to meet our customers where they are
 - It a deeper focus on solving problems for our customers

+---

+class: middle

+# More time to focus on our customers!